gxlog/gxlog/README.md

 ### Basic ###

-The default logger has text formatter and writer wrapper to os.Stderr linked in Slot0.
+The default logger has text formatter and writer wrapper of os.Stderr linked in Slot0.
 The rest slots are free.
-Supported levels are trace, debug, info, warn, error and fatal.
+Supported levels are TRACE, DEBUG, INFO, WARN, ERROR and FATAL.

 It is RECOMMENDED that all packages use the default logger, such the main package can control which, how and where to output logs by setting filters, formatters